alorence/django-modern-rpc/docs/source/advanced/tips_and_tricks.rst

         }
     }

 All information about logging configuration can be found in `official Django docs`_.
+By default, logs from ``modernrpc.*`` modules are discarded silently.
+This behavior prevent the common Python 2 error message "No handlers could be found for logger XXX".

 .. _official Django docs: https://docs.djangoproject.com/en/dev/topics/logging/#configuring-logging